LaurenceHo/react-weather-app/README.md

 ```
 We can look at [here](https://ant.design/docs/react/customize-theme) for getting the further detail.

+### TypeScript
+* Don't use @types/antd, as antd provides a built-in ts definition already.

 ## ECharts
 ### Getting Started
 `npm i echarts -S` and `npm i -D @types/echarts`